A400M (Future Large Aircraft) Military Transport Aircraft

 The advanced composite cargo aircraft (ACCA) was designed as a modified version of the Dornier 328J.

 The main landing gear shock absorbers maintain a minimum distance from the ground whatever the load.
-Messier-Bugatti will supply wheels and brakes.
+Messier-Bugatti supplies wheels and brakes.
 The aircraft has two nose wheels and 12 braked wheels.

 EuroProp International (EPI) has developed TP400 power plant for the A400M.
 The power plant has been installed on the inner engine mount of the C-130K flight test-bed.